GPDC/CryptRelay/README_miniupnp.md

 deleting the miniupnp library, extracting it, and building it all over again.
 This time it was only built as a static library (/MT), (/MTd) instead of building it as non-static and a static.
 This may not be the actualy solution / reason for the warnings, but it got it to work for me.

+********** Linking / including in Netbeans 8.1*******

+For building in a linux environment ( not Netbeans!):
+1. Navigate to the miniupnp folder you extracted.

+2. type in the command line: make or it could be: gmake it depends on what you have.

+Once it is built you will want to include it in your program:

+1. File -> project properties -> build-> compiler-> c++ compiler -> include directories -> navigate to and select the miniupnp-1.9 folder.

+2. File -> project properties -> build-> Linker-> Additional Library Directories -> navigate to and select the miniupnp-1.9 folder.